formkiq/docs.formkiq.com/docs/tutorials/Identity Management/google-workspace.md

 ## What you’ll need

-* Access to a FormKiQ Pro or FormKiQ Enterprise installation
+* Access to a FormKiQ Advanced or Enterprise installation, including administrative access

 * Administrative access to a Google Workspace

-* Administrative access to a FormKiQ Pro or FormKiQ Enterprise installation

 ## Pre-requisite